logikum/md-web-site/contents/en/histories/richard-ii.md

 the body toLondon.
 The play ends with King Henry swearing to make reparation for his cousin’s death by going one day on a pilgrimage to Jerusalem.

-#### Dramatis personae
+>   #### Characters

-KING RICHARD, the Second.
+>   King Richard, _the Second_
-JOHN OF GAUNT, Duke of Lancaster, uncles to the King.
+    John of Gaunt, _Duke of Lancaster, uncles to the King_
-EDMUND OF LANGLEY, Duke of York
+    Edmund of Langley, _Duke of York_
-HENRY, surnamed BOLINGBROKE, Duke of Hereford, son to John of Gaunt; afterwards King Henry IV.
+    Henry, _surnamed_ Bolingbroke, _Duke of Hereford, son to John of Gaunt; afterwards King Henry IV_
-DUKE OF AUMERLE, son to the Duke of York.
+    Duke of Aumerle, _son to the Duke of York_
+    Thomas Mowbray, _Duke of Norfolk_
-THOMAS MOWBRAY, Duke of Norfolk.
+    Duke of Surrey
-DUKE OF SURREY
-EARL OF SALISBURY
-LORD BERKELEY
-BUSHY
-BAGOT
+    Earl of Salisbury
+    Lord Berkeley
+    Bushy,
+    Bagot,
-GREEN, servants to King Richard.
+    Green, _servants to King Richard_
-EARL OF NORTHUMBERLAND
-HENRY PERCY, surnamed HOTSPUR, his son.
-LORD ROSS
-LORD WILLOUGHBY
-LORD FITZWATER
-BISHOP OF CARLISLE
+    Earl of Northumberland
+    Henry Percy, _surnamed_ Hotspur, _his son_
+    Lord Ross
+    Lord Willoughby
+    Lord Fitzwater
+    Bishop of Carlisle
-Abbot Of Westminster
+    Abbot of Westminster
-LORD MARSHAL
-SIR STEPHEN SCROOP
+    Lord Marshal
+    Sir Stephen Scroop
-SIR PIERCE OF EXTON, Captain of a band of Welshmen.
+    SIR Pierce of Exton, _captain of a band of Welshmen_
-QUEEN to King Richard
+    Queen to King Richard
-DUCHESS OF YORK
-DUCHESS OF GLOUCESTER
+    Duchess of York
+    Duchess of Gloucester
-Lady attending on the Queen.
+    Lady attending on the Queen

-Lords, heralds, officers, soldiers, two gardeners, keeper, messenger, groom, and other attendants.
+>   _Lords, heralds, officers, soldiers, two gardeners, keeper,
+    messenger, groom, and other attendants._